raheem-spence/dsa-practice/PATTERNS.md

 Mistake to avoid:
 - Check for the complement before storing current number so we dont store the same index twice

+## Two Pointers
+### 125. Valid Palindrome
+Given: a string `s`

+Goal: return `True` if `s` is a palindrome after ignoring non-alphanumeric characters and case

+Approach:
+- Set left pointer at start and right pointer at end
+- While `left < right`, skip non-alphanumeric characters using `.isalnum()` method
+- Compare lowercase versions of both characters using `.lower()` method
+- If they differ, return `False`
+- If they match, move both pointers inward i.e. increment the left and decrement the right

+Time: O(n), each pointer moves through string at most once

+Space: O(1)

+Key idea: Compare valid characters from both ends of string moving inward

+Mistake to avoid:
+Use `continue` after skipping a non-alphanumeric character so the loop restarts and re-checks the new pointer position before comparing.
+Why? because say we have two non-alphanumeric characters back-to-back, without `continue` we will move say the left pointer inward from one bad character to another not checking the next bad character so we will end up comparing a bad character to a possible good character at the right pointer.